mongodb/docs/source/administration/configuration.rst

 - :setting:`slowms` configures the threshold for the :term:`database
   profiler` to consider a query "slow."
 The default value is 100 milliseconds.
 Set a lower value if the database profiler does not return useful results.
-See the ":doc:`/applications/optimization`" for more information on optimizing operations in MongoDB.
+See the ":wiki:`Optimization`" wiki page for more information on optimizing operations in MongoDB.

+  ..
+STUB ":doc:`/applications/optimization`"

 - :setting:`profile` sets the :term:`database profiler`
   level.
 The profiler is not active by default because of the possible